Skip to the main content

 Working Conditions

-Updated Mar 31, 2018
+Updated Mar 31, 2024

 • Strength Required Lift up to 20 kg

-The work can be emotionally draining.
+The work can be emotionally draining and sometimes stressful.

 Job hazards include:

-• contact with potentially dangerous animals
+• Contact with potentially dangerous animals

-• exposure to radiation, biohazardous substances, waste, and anesthetics
+• Exposure to radiation, biohazardous substances, waste, and anesthetics

 Many types of veterinary practice require after-hours emergency work.